evidentlyai/evidently/README.md

 - `prob_classification_performance` to explore the performance of a probabilistic classification model,
 - `regression_performance` to explore the performance of a regression model.

-To configure the report you need to create the `config.json` file.
+To configure a report or a profile you need to create the `config.json` file.
 This file configures the way of reading your input data and the type of the report.

-Here is an example of a simple configuration, where we have comma separated `csv` files with headers and there is no `date` column in the data.
+Here is an example of a simple configuration for a report, where we have comma separated `csv` files with headers and there is no `date` column in the data.

+Dashboard:
 ```bash
 {
   "data_format": {